 Curb Appeal Landscaping for Home Buyers & Sellers

-Understanding curb appeal landscaping principles benefits you regardless of whether you’re looking to buy, sell, or spruce up a home.
+Understanding curb appeal landscaping principles benefit you regardless of whether you’re looking to buy, sell, or spruce up a home in Northeast Florida.
 In the accompanying video, Earth Works Owner Jason Duffney provides examples of curb appeal landscaping principles used in developing a plan for a new homeowner in Jacksonville.

 The landscape should fit the architecture.
 The color, form, texture, and scale of plants compared to the home affect curb appeal, as do their arrangement and maintenance.
 “So when doing landscapes for homes, the first thing I consider is the windows, columns, and walkways…,” Duffney said.
 “The windows are the eyes of the home.
 And whatever you do like in the makeup world, you are going to accent around those eyes.”
 If you decide to have hedges in front of the home, consider trimming them or utilizing a dwarf variety to avoid obstructing the view.
 Trees likewise should not obstruct windows unless the intent is for them to provide a privacy block.
 However, the privacy benefit of blocking the street view can become and pitfall if potential buyers can’t see the home.
 Duffney demonstrates how the sight of columns blocked by hedges is enhanced by removing those hedges and installing Blue Point Junipers.

 “Design principles include unity, balance, transition, focalization, proportion, rhythm, repetition and simplicity,” according to Basic Principles of Landscape Design published by the University of Florida.
 “Landscaping combines elements of art and science to create a functional, aesthetically pleasing extension of indoor living to the outdoors.”
 These principles aren’t an exact science but a good guide for improving curb appeal in the eyes of many.